Smona/thepoliticalrev.org/README.md

 ## Testing Site

-*Note: The testing site is currently not working.
-This will be fixed soon*

 Pushes to the master branch on GitHub will trigger a [Travis CI](https://travis-ci.org/politicalrev/thepoliticalrev.org) build.
 This will publish the site on GitHub Pages, to <https://politicalrev.github.io/thepoliticalrev.org>.